Fake Israel mail page in Hebrew detected

 Protective measures:

-• Enable transaction alerts on your bank account.
+• Enable two‑factor authentication on your bank account and email.

 How it works: